skipperbent/simple-php-router/README.md

 /*
  * The default namespace for route-callbacks, so we don't have to specify it each time.
- * Can be overwritten by using the namespace config option.
+ * Can be overwritten by using the namespace config option on your routes.
  */

-SimpleRouter::setDefaultNamespace('MyWebsite\Controller');
+SimpleRouter::setDefaultNamespace('MyWebsite');

 // Start the routing
 SimpleRouter::start();